-During the War, I had some contact with the more hidden side of politics, and I was informed that income tax was a favorite device for penalizing anyone unpopular with the authorities.
-The same sum in taxation could be raised far more cheaply and with infinitely less friction by simple taxes, such as sales taxes, or other straightforward devices, even if it be granted, which of course is not the case, that the taxation was necessary.
+During the War I had some contact with the more hidden side of politics, and I was informed that income vi.
+One month after the publication of the annual balance sheet tax was a favourite device for penalising anyone unpopular with the authorities.
+The same sum in taxation could be raised far more cheaply and with infinitely less friction by simple taxes, such as sales taxes, or other straightforward devices, even if it were granted, which of course is not the case, that the taxation was necessary.